-A leiomyoma occurring at the uterine cervix is an unusual variation in terms of location for a uterine leiomyoma.
+Leiomyomas of the uterine cervix are an unusual variation in terms of location for uterine leiomyoma.

-A cervical leiomyoma can sometimes have unusual growth patterns - different to those of a standard uterine leiomyoma 3.
+A cervical leiomyoma can sometimes have unusual growth patterns, different from those of a standard uterine leiomyoma 3.

-In uncomplicated cases (no degeneration) it is usually seen as a smooth rounded mass centered on the uterine cervix .
+In uncomplicated cases (no degeneration), they are usually seen as a smoothly rounded mass centered on the uterine cervix.

 - 1. Tiltman AJ.
 Leiomyomas of the uterine cervix: a study of frequency.
 Int.
 J. Gynecol.
 Pathol.
 1998;17 (3): 231-4. - Pubmed citation